 Extravascular hemolysis occurs when RBCs are phagocytized by macrophages in the spleen, liver and bone marrow (see image of an erythrophage to the right).
 Extravascular hemolysis is always present in an animal with a hemolytic anemia in animals.
 In some patients with some diseases, it may be accompanied by intravascular hemolysis (luckily this does not happen too often as intravascular hemolysis is bad for a patient because it can cause acute renal injury).
 Note that during the normal aging of red blood cells in the circulation, effete RBCs are destroyed by macrophages, i.e. extravascular hemolysis is always occurring to some degree in our body when RBCs have finished living.
 This is mediated by phosphatidylserine expression on red blood cells as a consequence of natural cell death (apoptosis or eryptosis) or due to binding of natural antibodies against the red blood cell band 3 protein, which clusters with age (probably due to accumulating oxidative injury).
 However, this is a physiologic process and does not result in anemia or excessive unconjugated bilirubin production.

-With extravascular hemolysis, the erythrocytes are degraded within macrophages (see below), so hemoglobin is not released free into the cytoplasm.
+With extravascular hemolysis, the erythrocytes are degraded within macrophages (see image above), so hemoglobin is not released free into the cytoplasm.
 Thus, we do not see hemoglobinemia or hemoglobinuria with extravascular hemolysis alone, unless it is accompanied by intravascular hemolysis.

 Causes of extravascular hemolysis